dotnet/docs/docs/core/extensions/dependency-injection-guidelines.md

 - Avoid direct instantiation of dependent classes within services.
 Direct instantiation couples the code to a particular implementation.
 - Make services small, well-factored, and easily tested.

-If a class has a lot of injected dependencies, it might be a sign that the class has too many responsibilities and violates the [Single Responsibility Principle (SRP)](/dotnet/standard/modern-web-apps-azure-architecture/architectural-principles#single-responsibility).
+If a class has many injected dependencies, it might be a sign that the class has too many responsibilities and violates the [Single Responsibility Principle (SRP)](/dotnet/standard/modern-web-apps-azure-architecture/architectural-principles#single-responsibility).
 Attempt to refactor the class by moving some of its responsibilities into new classes.
 Keep in mind that Razor Pages page model classes and MVC controller classes should focus on UI concerns.

 ### Disposal of services

-The container manages clean up of types it creates by calling <xref:System.IDisposable.Dispose%2A> on <xref:System.IDisposable> instances.
+The container is responsible for cleanup of types it creates, and calls <xref:System.IDisposable.Dispose%2A> on <xref:System.IDisposable> instances.
 Services resolved from the container should never be disposed by the developer.
 If a type or factory is registered as a singleton, the container disposes the singleton automatically.

 In the following example, the services are created by the service container and disposed automatically: